 Bike Detail and Electronics Charging

 The mission at the Community Cycling Center is to broaden access to bicycling and its benefits.
-For the past fifteen years, they’ve helped you roll smoothly over breathtaking rural roads by offering bike detailing and electronics charging at Cycle Oregon.
-Last year, your purchase of these services helped them raise an astounding $25,000 for our bike safety programs for youth and adults.
+For the past 20 years, they’ve helped you roll smoothly over breathtaking rural roads by offering bike detailing and electronics charging at Cycle Oregon.
+In past years, your purchase of these services helped them raise an astounding $20,000 for their bike safety programs for youth and adults.
 Thank you!

-This year, they will continue to offer top-notch bike detailing performed by skilled volunteers and electronics charging via solar and wind power!
-Services sell out quickly during the ride, so don’t miss the chance to pre-schedule your bike detail or weekly charge.
-Avoid the lines and sign up today!
+This year, they will continue to offer top-notch bike detailing performed by skilled volunteers and electronics charging via solar power.
+Pre-scheduling services with the Community Cycling Center means that you don’t have to worry on site.
+Avoid the lines and click here to sign up today!

 A little hint, when you’re choosing where to pop your tent for the night, you may want to set up away from the massage tent, as our music is loud and lively and we’re open until 11 p.m.

 Stretch out the muscles that get tight during cycling.
 These yoga classes will help you stay close to your breath this week.
 Not only will this help you feel better, but stretching can also help prevent injury.
 And you’ll meet other great people who like to do nice things for their bodies too.
-Mats are provided and times are subject to change.
+There are typically two sessions each afternoon, depending on the length of the riding day.
+Mats are provided.
+Check the daily schedule at Rider Services.

-Megan Moseley, PT, LMT, of Bodywise Physical Therapy, will be available everyday after the ride for free injury consultations including a brief evaluation, hands-on treatment as needed including myofascial release, graston, mobilization, kinesio-taping.
+Megan Moseley, PT, LMT, of Bodywise Physical Therapy, will be available everyday after the ride for free injury consultations including a brief evaluation, hands-on treatments including myofascial release, graston, cupping, mobilization, kinesio-taping.
 Megan will educate you about the origin of your symptoms, instruct you in stretches, exercises, and self-care techniques to get you back on the road!
 Additionally, Megan will help coordinate a plan of care with massage therapists, acupuncturists and bike-fitting experts.

-Megan will teach a stretching and injury prevention class from 4-5 p.m. on Saturday, your first night in camp.
-This is an interactive and educational class geared toward teaching you core exercises and stretches to balance your body, prevent injuries, and relieve pain you may have due to the repetitive stresses and chronic positioning related to cycling long distances.
+Get your CO week rolling early by attending Megan’s stretching and injury prevention class from 4-5 p.m. on Saturday, your first night in camp.
+This a fun, interactive, and educational class geared toward teaching you core exercises and stretches to balance your body, prevent injuries, and relieve pain you may have due to the repetitive stresses and chronic positioning related to cycling long distances.

 The Bike Gallery supplies a team of bicycle technicians who provide mechanical support on the route and at each overnight location.
 Technical support is available for emergency repairs of well-maintained equipment.
 It is your responsibility to make sure your bicycle arrives in good condition.
-Labor is usually free, compliments of Cycle Oregon and The Bike Gallery, while cyclists pay for all parts.
-Labor charges may apply if your bicycle does not meet pre-ride requirements.
+Labor is available at a discount.
 Any repairs performed along the route will be basic in nature and designed to get you to camp for the evening.